 Silent Souls Weeping Review

 Silent Souls Weeping: Depression-Sharing Stories, Finding Hope by Jane Clayson Johnson was an eye-opening and enlightening book.
-I am not unfamiliar with mental-health challenges.
-I suffered a bout of severe and crippling post-partum depression in a time when it was largely unrecognized.
-I am also a recovering perfectionist.
+I am not unfamiliar with mental-health issues.
+Personally, I suffered a bout of severe, frightening, and crippling post-partum depression in a time when it was largely unrecognized.
+I am also a recovering perfectionist, and it has taken me years to recognize and then learn to manage anxiety.
 In my estimation, I’ve been personally fortunate.
-I also parent now adult children who have and still do struggle with various mental health challenges.
+I also parent now adult children who have and still do live with various mental health challenges.

-I learned so much more reading this book, not only recognizing things in myself that might need work, but also learning how to better listen and support those around me (especially my children) in their challenges.
+I learned so much more reading this book.
+Not only to recognize where I might need work, but also how to better listen and support those around me (especially my children) in their challenges.

 I especially appreciated that she also discusses the spiritual implications of mental illnesses.
 There are additional challenges to one’s faith, and difficulties that are perhaps often unrecognized as part of these illnesses.
-As a Christian, these are additional factors I need to recognize and consider to be a support to my friends of faith.
+As a Christian, these are additional factors I need to understand to support my friends of faith.

-I read Silent Souls Weeping on the recommendation of a friend who is a leader in our church’s women’s’ auxiliary.
-After reading it, I pass on that recommendation, not only to those in leadership positions, but to every person who knows someone with mental health issues, and who wants to understand and support them.
+I read Silent Souls Weeping on the recommendation of a friend who is a leader in our church’s women’s organization.
+After reading it, I pass on that recommendation, not only to those in leadership positions, but to every person who lives with mental health issues.
+I also recommend it to anyone who knows someone with mental health issues, and who wants to understand and support them.
 FYI, that’s everyone.
-Because we all know someone who struggles with these challenges.
+Because we all know someone who lives with these challenges.
 And they need our love, our support and our understanding.

 Silent Souls Weeping Summary

 Through the power of story, nationally recognized journalist Jane Clayson Johnson shines a light on the desperate, dark, and lonely reality faced by those who struggle with clinical depression.
-At once hopeful and heart-wrenching, Silent Souls Weeping examines the stigma and isolation associated with depression, as well as the dangers of perfectionistic tendencies and suicidal ideation.
+Both hopeful and heart-wrenching, Silent Souls Weeping examines the stigma and isolation associated with depression.
+And it explores the dangers of perfectionistic tendencies and suicidal ideation.

-Beginning with an open and frank exploration of her own experience with clinical depression, the author goes on to share stories gathered from interviews with more than 150 men, women, and teens all members of The Church of Jesus Christ of Latter-day Saints who have suffered from depression.
+Ms. Johnson starts with an open and frank exploration of her own experience with clinical depression.
+And then she goes on to share stories gathered from interviews with more than 150 men, women, and teens.
+They are all members of The Church of Jesus Christ of Latter-day Saints who have suffered from depression.

 Within these stories is a plea to change the dialogue surrounding depression, particularly among Latter-day Saints, who face unique struggles as they try to fit a disease manifest through sorrow into a religion centered on a “plan of happiness.”

-If you would like to learn more about Jane Clayson Johnson and her journey through writing this book, I found this to be an insightful interview.
+To learn more about Jane Clayson Johnson and her journey writing this book, check out this insightful interview.